You've got two or more versions of a prototype, and you need to test how people react to subtle differences in each.

 A note on sample size

-Since experience2 tests involve asking people about their opinion about an experience (how they felt), having an adequate sample size can be vital to making claims about your data.
+Since prototype A/B tests usually involve asking people about their opinion about an experience, having an adequate sample size can be vital to making claims about your data.
 That said, you can remain agile and not break the bank with around 30 participants per group.
 If you want greater certainty about your results, you're welcome to go higher, and many customers do.

 Analyzing your results

 Once your results are in, click on Analyze and load up your study by clicking on the study tile.
-You'll notice right off that we load your prototype versions to the right of your study, and clicking on the prototype tile loads more tiles, each of which summarizes the questions you've asked.
+You'll notice right off that we load your prototype versions to the right of your study.
+Clicking on the prototype tile loads more tiles, each of which summarizes the questions you've asked.
 At a glance, you can see which prototype "won" by looking at the Overall tile and toggling between your versions.

 Next try clicking on the Comparison tab.
 Here you'll see a chart showing the same summary data for each prototype version, with one dot for each version.
-If you've iterated and have prior A/B tests you'd like to compare, load them and you'll see them in this view alongside your current study, letting you see how much things have changed between iterations.
+If you've iterated and have prior A/B tests you'd like to compare, load them.
+You'll see them in this view alongside your current study, letting you see how much things have changed between iterations.

 Read more about our analysis dashboard.